zporat/zporat.github.io/blog.md

 ## A Mostly Mathematical Travelogue

 Welcome to my blog!
 Here, I chronicle my mostly mathematical travels as a grad student studying number theory.
+A complete archive of my blog posts can be found [here](https://zporat.github.io/archive.html).

 If you have somehow stumbled here accidentally and were actually looking for information about me, please visit my [homepage](https://zporat.github.io).